Dr. Haris Alibašić

 Biography

-Dr. Haris Alibašić is an Associate Professor in the Public Administration Program.
+Dr. Haris Alibašić is a Full Professor in the Public Administration Program.
 He researches and teaches strategic planning, resilience, governance, ethics, artificial intelligence, administration, and public policy.
-He brings a combination of almost 30 years of professional and teaching expertise, spanning governance, strategic planning, and management, artificial intelligence ethics, and cybersecurity planning for government leaders.
+He brings a combined 30 years of professional and teaching expertise and experience.
+His expertise spans governance, strategic planning and management, artificial intelligence ethics, and cybersecurity planning for government leaders.
 His career includes significant service with NATO, the United Nations Mission, and the Office of the High Representative in Bosnia and Herzegovina, where he contributed to governance reform and institutional capacity building in post-conflict regions.

-Currently serving as an Associate Professor in the Public Administration program at the University of West Florida, Dr. Alibašić has spent the past decade shaping future public sector leaders.
-He specializes in public-sector strategic planning, ethics, management, and AI governance and policies.
-His development and teaching of Florida's Cybersecurity Incident Response and Resilience Planning (CIRRP) program for public sector executives demonstrates his commitment to preparing government leaders for emerging cyber threats and implementing the Florida Cybersecurity Act.
+Currently serving as a Full Professor and Whitman Faculty Fellow in the Public Administration program at the University of West Florida, Dr. Alibašić has spent the past decade shaping future public sector leaders.
+He specializes in public-sector strategic planning, ethics, management, and AI/ML applications in governance.
+His development and teaching of Florida's Cybersecurity Incident Response and Resilience Planning (CIRRP) program for public-sector executives demonstrate his commitment to preparing government leaders for emerging cyber threats and to implementing the Florida Cybersecurity Act.
 His research on ethical AI frameworks, including his work on "Developing an Ethical Framework for Responsible Artificial Intelligence (AI) and Machine Learning (ML) Applications," demonstrates his commitment to responsible technology adoption in governance.
-His current research focuses on the effective use of AI and ML in government efficiency.
+His current research focuses on the effective use of AI and ML for government efficiency, computational political economy, and hybrid-intelligence governance standards.

-As an Associate Professor in the Public Administration program at the University of West Florida, Dr. Alibašić has taught doctoral, graduate-level, and undergraduate courses in Public Service and Administrative Ethics, Political Economy, Strategic Management, Public Budgeting and Finance, Leadership, and Graduate Capstone for the past 10 years.
+As a professor in the public administration program at the University of West Florida, Dr. Alibašić has taught doctoral- and graduate-level courses in ethics, strategic management, political economy, capstone, public budgeting, administration, sustainability, and resilience management for the past 11 years.

 Select Publications and Research

 - A Multi-paradigm Ethical Framework for Hybrid Intelligence in Blockchain Technology and Cryptocurrency Systems Governance.
-FinTech.
+FinTech (2025).
 A proposed multi-paradigm ethical framework for hybrid intelligence in blockchain and cryptocurrency systems.

 - Harmonizing artificial intelligence (AI) governance: A comparative analysis of Singapore and France's AI policies and the influence of international organizations.
-Global Public Policy and Governance.
+Global Public Policy and Governance (2025).
 Analysis of effective policies of AI governance.

 - Leveraging Hybrid Intelligence for Enhanced Sustainability and Resilience: A Comparative Analysis of Japan and South Korea.
-The International Journal of Sustainability Policy and Practice.
+The International Journal of Sustainability Policy and Practice (2025).
 Review of hybrid intelligence application in advancing effective service delivery.

 - Advancing Disaster Resilience: The Ethical Dimensions of Adaptability and Adaptive Leadership in Public Service Organizations.
-Public Integrity.
+Public Integrity (2024).
 A review of disaster response and the role of adaptive leadership in effective crisis management.

 - Resilience in action: Kosovo's National Development Strategy to incorporate sustainable development goals.
-Sustainable Development.
+Sustainable Development (2024).

 - Developing an Ethical Framework for Responsible Artificial Intelligence (AI) and Machine Learning (ML) Applications in Cryptocurrency Trading.
-FinTech.
+FinTech (2023).
 A comprehensive analysis of AI ethics and governance.

 Dr. Alibašić's extensive scholarship demonstrates his expertise in public administration, AI policy and ethics, strategic management, and governance, which has significantly impacted the following fields:

-Artificial Intelligence and Ethics: Pioneering work on AI/ML ethical frameworks and applications in public and private sectors, research on hybrid intelligence and technological governance, and comparative analysis of international AI governance policies.
+Artificial Intelligence and Ethics: Pioneering work on AI/ML ethical frameworks and applications in public and private sectors, research on hybrid intelligence governance standards, computational political economy, and comparative analysis of international AI governance policies.

-Strategic Management and Public Administration: Multiple publications on organizational resilience and strategic planning, and significant contributions to public sector management literature.
+Strategic Management and Public Administration: Multiple publications on organizational resilience and strategic planning, the Quadruple Bottom Line framework, and significant contributions to public sector management literature.

-Policy and Governance: Research on policy implementation and work on strategic management frameworks for government organizations.
+Policy and Governance: Research on policy implementation, algorithmic governance, and strategic management frameworks for government organizations.

 University and Community Leadership and Service

-Throughout his career, Dr. Alibašić has demonstrated remarkable institutional leadership, serving as the Master of Science in Public Administration Program Coordinator (2015-2023) and continues to serve as an MSA PA program contact person at UWF, where he led the program transition to online offerings, recruitments, assessment, curriculum development and mentored over fifty students each semester.
-His service extends to roles on the Faculty Senate, the Academic Committee, the Faculty Senate Executive Committee, the Planning and Special Issues Committee chair, and the University Research Council, where he contributes significantly to academic governance and policy development.
-Dr. Alibašić's academic service spans multiple domains, including membership on the International Affairs Committee, the Center for Entrepreneurship, and the UWF Center for Leadership Fellowship, as well as service on various university committees, such as the Academic Standards Review Committee and the Doctoral Program Planning Committee.
+Throughout his career, Dr. Alibašić has demonstrated remarkable institutional leadership, serving as the Master of Science in Public Administration Program Coordinator (2015-2023) and continues to serve as a program contact person at UWF, where he led the program transition to online offerings, recruitments, assessment, curriculum development, and mentored over fifty students each semester.
+His service extends to roles on the Faculty Senate — where he currently serves on the Faculty Senate Executive Committee and chairs the Planning and Special Issues Committee — as well as to the Academic Committee and the University Research Council, contributing significantly to academic governance and policy development.
+Dr. Alibašić's academic service extends across multiple domains, including membership on the International Affairs Committee, the Center for Entrepreneurship, and the Center for Leadership Fellowship, as well as service on various university committees, including the Academic Standards Review Committee and the Doctoral Program Planning Committee.
 He has also contributed to cultural awareness through his work on the Holocaust Remembrance Event Planning Committee.

-His service as a Whitman Faculty Fellow (2019-2022; 2023-2025) has advanced research initiatives and mentored emerging scholars.
+His service as a Whitman Faculty Fellow (2019-2022; 2023-2025) and inaugural AWKO Center for Leadership Fellow (2024-2025) — developing three executive MBA modules in Strategic Management, Leadership Decision-Making, and Resilience in Corporate Strategy — has advanced research initiatives and mentored emerging scholars.
+In 2026, the Lewis Bear Jr. College of Business recognized his contributions with two awards: the Raymond C. Dyson Faculty Service Award and the E. W. Hopkins Faculty Development Award.
 As a Partner in the Florida League of Cities Municipal Research Program, Dr. Alibašić bridges academic research with practical governance applications.
 Under his leadership, the UWF team won the 2019 Municipal Modernization "Hackathon" Competition, demonstrating his ability to inspire innovation in public sector solutions.

-His dedication to community service is evident through his advisory roles on the Gulf Breeze Middle School Advisory Committee and the Santa Rosa Online Advisory Committee, as well as his strategic planning work with the City of Pensacola.
+His dedication to community service is evidenced through his advisory roles on the Gulf Breeze Middle School Advisory Committee and Santa Rosa Online Advisory Committee, his strategic planning work with the City of Pensacola, and his monthly volunteer reading and civic education sessions at Pensacola Beach Elementary School.
+Dr. Alibašić also serves as a recognized media expert, providing regular commentary on governance, AI policy, climate resilience, and cybersecurity for regional and national outlets.

 Dr. Alibašić holds a Ph.D. in Public Policy and Administration from Walden University, complemented by an MPA and BBA in International Business and Marketing from Grand Valley State University.
-His ongoing work continues to advance the field of public administration, with a particular emphasis on the ethical implementation of technology, strategic planning, and innovative governance approaches.
+His ongoing work advances the field of public administration, with particular emphasis on ethical technology implementation, computational political economy, hybrid intelligence governance, strategic planning, and innovative governance approaches.